-- 1. The 2023 Custer County EOP supersedes all other versions of this plan and is effective immediately for planning, training, and exercising, preparedness, response and recovery operations. - 2.
-All plans, annexes, appendices, procedures, and resource inventories to support the needs of the community before, during, and after any emergency or disaster incident shall be based on potential hazards to the towns and the county.
+- 1. The 2017 Custer County EOP supersedes all other versions of this plan and is effective immediately for planning, training and exercising, preparedness and response operations. - 2.
+All plans, annexes, appendices, procedures and resource inventories to support the needs of the community before, during, and after any emergency or disaster incident shall be based on potential hazards to the Towns and the County.
 Plans, annexes, appendices, and procedures will detail who (by title), what, when, where and how emergency tasks and responsibilities will be conducted. - 3.
-After any major event, disaster, or exercise the After Action Review (AAR) may compel a review of the EOP and its annexes for any required updates.
+After any major event, disaster, or exercise the After Action Review will compel a review of the EOP and its annexes for any required updates.
 The CCOEM is responsible for coordinating all after action review efforts for major events. - 4.
 The EOP should be tested through scheduled exercises every other year, with required participation from department and agency representatives.
-Participation in tabletop, functional, and full-scale exercises are planned through a coordinated effort among agencies and the identified needs are collected annually using the Integrated Preparedness Planning (IPP) mechanism.
+Participation Tabletop exercises and functional exercises should be considered when full-scale exercises are not practical because of financial or operational reasons.
 Emergency notification lists should be verified annually. - 5.
-CCOEM will review and revise procedures following critiques of actual emergency or disaster operations or exercises where deficiencies or corrective actions were noted.
+CCOEM will review and revise procedures following critiques of actual emergency or disaster operations or exercises where deficiencies were noted.
 During each event review, CCOEM will submit appropriate sections to plan participants for review.
-Recommendations for changes, revisions, or updates to the EOP, its annexes, and appendices shall be forwarded to CCOEM for review, publication, and distribution to holders of the EOP.
-If no changes, revisions, or updates are required, CCOEM shall be notified in writing by the department head or lead agency that the respective plan, annex, and appendices have been reviewed and are considered valid and current.

-- 6. EOP participants will be notified when substantive changes are made to the EOP.
-The EOP will be circulated to EOP participants for comment before approval by the Board.
-Changes to the EOP during the review cycle will not need BOCC approval.
-Changes to the EOP will be documented in Appendix A - Record of Changes. - 7.
-The Custer County EOP, its annexes and appendices, and notification lists shall be maintained and kept current per individual plan or annex schedules or on the following three-year schedule:
+Recommendations for changes revisions, or updates to the EOP, its annexes, and appendices shall be forwarded to CCOEM for review, publication, and distribution to holders of the EOP.
+If no changes, revisions, or updates are required, CCOEM shall be notified in writing by the department head that the respective plan, annex, and appendices have been reviewed and are considered valid and current. - 6.
+EOP participants will be notified when substantive changes are made to the EOP.
+The EOP will be circulated to EOP participants annually for comment before approval by the Board.
+Changes to the EOP during the review cycle will not need BoCC approval. - 7.
+The Custer County EOP, its annexes and appendices, checklists and notification lists shall be maintained and kept current per individual plan or annex schedules or on the following four-year schedule: